AlexBurnes/practice-disjoint_sets/README.md

 Aleksey.Ozhigov<AlexBurnes@gmail.com>

+## Task

+Implement an algorithm in methods of Grouping class which bodies marked with 'FIXME implement' comment, run tests, run benchmarks on different container libraries.
+Unit tests and descriptions for the declarations of the Grouping class in the header file will help in the implementation.
+See example how to write tests and benchmarks at [Sort Keys Example](git@github.com:AlexBurnes/practice-sort_keys.git)

 ## Version

 0.1.0

-## Task

-Implement then algorithm in the grouping.cpp file, run tests, run benchmarks on different container libraries.
-See working example at git@github.com:AlexBurnes/practice-sort_keys.git

 ## Change log